 But me–a delight to God?

-The way I felt when I got this hug after Stone’s recent state soccer win?
+The way I felt when I got hugged after Stone’s state soccer win?

 The way we’ve felt when a new grandbaby is born?